tonethar/IGME-330-Spring-2021/weekly/week-09A-notes.md

 ## I. Overview & Agenda
 - "Old" stuff:
-  - Review Midterm Exam
-  - Look at Project 2 submissions
+  - Look at Project 1 submissions
 - "New" Stuff
   - Loading text into the browser
     - HW - *Palindrome Detector*